swiftlang/swift/docs/GenericsManifesto.md

 ### Recursive protocol constraints (*)

-*The feature is being reviewed in [SE-0157](https://github.com/apple/swift-evolution/blob/master/proposals/0157-recursive-protocol-constraints.md).*
+*This feature has been accepted in [SE-0157](https://github.com/apple/swift-evolution/blob/master/proposals/0157-recursive-protocol-constraints.md) and is tracked by [SR-1445](https://bugs.swift.org/browse/SR-1445).*

 Currently, an associated type cannot be required to conform to its enclosing protocol (or any protocol that inherits that protocol).
 For example, in the standard library `SubSequence` type of a `Sequence` should itself be a `Sequence`: